Educational Resources

 Explanation of the behavior of rotational and irrotational flows from the International Association for Hydro-Environment Engineering and Research (IAHR).

-Explanation of the formation of waves, and the propagation and transformation processes that affect them.
+Explanation of wave formation and the propagation and transformation processes that affect them.

-Video illustrating the relationship of rivers and other forms of surface runoff with sediment transport, hydraulic erosion and the geomorphological changes that they are capable to make.
+Video illustrating the relationship of rivers and other forms of surface runoff with sediment transport, hydraulic erosion, and the geomorphological changes they can cause.